Parasdeveloper8/Revisor/README.md

 - 🔎 *Concept Lookup* – Instantly revise any topic by querying Perplexity AI.
 - ❓ *Smart Q&A* – Generate practice questions to test your knowledge.
+- ⏰ *Timer* - watch , how much time have you taken to complete.
 ---

 ## 🛠 Tech Stack